In 1987, Central Fire Protection District was created from the consolidation of the Capitola, Live Oak and Soquel Fire Districts.

 In February of 2021, Central Fire Protection District and Aptos/La Selva Fire Protection District consolidated into Central Fire District of Santa Cruz County.

-Central Fire District serves the communities of Capitola, Live Oak, Soquel, Aptos, Rio Del Mar and La Selva Beach.
-The resident population is in excess of 85,000, with a seasonal influx during the summer.
-The District responds to requests for service for fire, rescue, emergency medical services, hazardous materials calls, and assorted alarms.
+Central Fire District serves the communities of Aptos, Capitola, La Selva Beach, Live Oak, Rio Del Mar, and Soquel.
+The resident population is approximately 90,500, with a seasonal influx during the summer, and covers an area of 55 square miles.
+The District responds to requests for service for fire, water rescue, emergency medical services, hazardous materials calls, and assorted alarms.

 Central Fire District has a publicly elected Board of Directors consisting of five members who are elected to four year, staggered terms.